Swift Facts

 trouble

 Swifts are amazing, beautiful birds.
-Supreme aerialists, they spend almost all their life in the air, and can fly up to 20,000 feet high.
-They feed,
+Supreme aerialists, they spend almost all their life in the air, a

 drink, mate and sleep on the wing, and only land to breed.
-A young
+So a

 Swift will spend its first two or three years in constant flight